The ABCDEFG of Little Strings: Little String and Codimension 2 Defects

 written here in the fundamental coweights basis.
 One can check at once that both coweights satisfy the condition to make $\cW_{\cS}$ a polarized defect.\\

 -- Consider now the following set with a single coweight of $F_4$:

-This is an unploarized defect of the $F_4$ little string theory.
+This is an unploarized defect of the $F_4$ little string theory, since it cannot possibly be in the Weyl group orbit or any nonzero coweight.
 Note that the null coweight is present in all four of the fundamental representations of $F_4$, and each one of these designates a distinct defect, so we added an extra label to specify which null coweight we are considering.
-In the present case, $[\phantom{-}0, \phantom{-}0, \phantom{-}0, \phantom{-}0]_1$ means that $\omega=-w_1^\vee+\#$ simple positive coroots, with $\#$ a positive integer.\\
+In the present case, $[\phantom{-}0, \phantom{-}0, \phantom{-}0, \phantom{-}0]_1$ means that $\omega=-w_1^\vee+\ldots$ , where the dots ``$\ldots$" stand for a sum of simple positive coroots.\\

 -- As a final example, consider the following set of (co)weights of $D_5$: